-Join us this fall for an inspiring six-week journey into the world of whales and dolphins along Northeast Florida’s coast.
-Through engaging presentations, film, discussion, and a sunset beach walk, participants will explore the fascinating lives of marine mammals and the conservation efforts helping protect them.
+Join us for a six-week journey into the world of North Atlantic Right Whales and Bottlenose Dolphins along Northeast Florida’s coast.
+Through expert presentations, film, discussion, and a guided sunset beach walk, you’ll explore the science, conservation, and stories behind some of the ocean’s most remarkable animals.

 Session Dates